Guy M Benian, MD

 Published and Accepted Research Articles -

 - Loveless T, Qadota H, Benian GM, Hardin J. C. elegans SORB-1 localizes to integrin adhesion sites and is required for organization of sarcomeres and mitochondria in myocytes.
 Mol.
 Biol.
-Cell, in press
+Cell, 28, 3621-3633, 2017 (chosen by editors for cover art)

 - Qadota H, Matsunaga Y, Nguyen K, Mattheyses A, Hall DH, Benian GM.
-High resolution imaging of muscle attachment structures in C. elegans, Cytoskeleton, in press
+High resolution imaging of muscle attachment structures in C. elegans, Cytoskeleton 74: 426-442, 2017 (chosen by editors for cover art)

 - Sonowal R, Swimm A, Sahoo A, Luo L, Matsunaga Y, Wu Z, Bhingarde JA, Ejzak EA, Ranawade A, Qadota H, Powell DN, Capaldo CT, Flacker JM, Jones RM, Benian GM, Kalman D. Indoles from commensal bacteria extend healthspan.
 Proc Natl Acad Sci U S A. 2017 Aug 21. pii: 201706464. doi: 10.1073/pnas.1706464114.
 [Epub ahead of print]